 - The person’s account number or Social Security number, written on the check.

 Whether you pay by phone or mail, if the person is set up with email or text alerts, the credit card issuer will send a notification that the payment has been received and the balance reduced by that amount.
 Otherwise (unless you tell the person about the gift), they will find out when they check their statements.

 How to donate to a third-party payment plan

 It’s possible that the person you want to help has already taken steps to deal with their debt by going to a credit counseling agency and enrolling in financial management which includes payment plans and debt consolidation.
 If so, and you know they are struggling to meet those payments, you can make a payment for them.

-Katie Ross, education and development manager for American Consumer Credit Counseling, says to mail a check.
+Katie Ross, vice president for American Consumer Credit Counseling, says to mail a check.
 What you would need is:

 - The name and mailing address of the credit counseling agency.

 - The client’s ID number and full name.

 Send a letter with an explanation that you want to make a payment on behalf of the client and provide the person’s identification information and a check in the amount you want to give.
 After that, Ross says, your donation will be complete.